Jockey Club Creative Arts Centre: Management

 The Jockey Club Creative Arts Centre is managed by Hong Kong Creative Arts Centre Limited (a self-financed subsidiary set up by the Hong Kong Baptist University under an agreement with the Hong Kong Government, and in strategic partnership with the Hong Kong Arts Development Council and the Hong Kong Arts Centre, and Sham Shui Po District Council.

 Facilities

 The Jockey Club Creative Arts Centre provides a total of 140 studio units (most of them measuring 300 sq ft.) at affordable rent encompassing a wide spectrum of the various tenants’ art practices including painting, sculpture, ceramics, photography, art-tech, illustration, music, dance, community art and art education.
 The Centre also has supporting facilities such as a Black Box Theatre, two exhibition galleries, and a central courtyard for organisation of programmes and activities.
-Facing the Central Courtyard of the building (Level-1) are, a few rental spaces are reserved for shops and eateries, including a café and a Chinese tea house.
+Facing the Central Courtyard of the building (Level-1), a few rental spaces are reserved for shops and eateries, including a café and a Chinese tea house.